 Ahhhh, massage.
 The mere thought of it brings a sense of relaxation to our minds and muscles.
 Whether it be for stress reduction, an intervention for injury and rehabilitation, or a wonderful way to practice self-care, massage is widely recognized for its many benefits.
 Here at PEAK, we have several licensed massage therapists available by appointment to help you feel better!

 Upon arriving for your first session, your talented therapist will complete a private and confidential intake with you to gain a comprehensive understanding of your goals and needs for having a massage.
-After that, it’s time to relax for your 30, 60, 75, or 90-minute session!
+After that, it’s time to relax for your 30, 60, 75, 90-minute or 2-hour session!

 Massage therapy involves the manipulation of soft tissue (ie: muscles, tendons, ligaments, fascia) through pressure and rubbing.
 Therapists most often use their hands and fingers, but if deeper pressure is needed, they may use their forearms and elbows for the greatest impact.
 After a careful intake in which the therapist gains an understanding of what you need, she/he will then work to achieve the desired results.
 While many individuals feel improvements immediately after a massage, it may take several days for the full benefits to be experienced.
 Many individuals include massage as a regular part of their self-care and recovery regimen and our therapists can help you determine the optimal frequency to feel your best!

 Tights muscles.
 Restricted movement.
 Aches and pains.
 Most are well aware of the need to stretch our muscles to improve our range of motion and increase flexibility.
 However for many people, stretching is often overlooked during recovery from activities, or minimal time is spent on it.

 Here at PEAK, we take recovery seriously – and that includes stretching!
 Our massage therapists work with you during an assisted stretching session to improve your range of motion and flexibility.